How does electrical meter work

 Electrical

-The answer to 'how does electrical meter work' is that an electrical meter is a device that measures the amount of electrical energy consumed by a home or business.
-It works by recording the total amount of electricity used over time, which is then used to calculate the energy bill.
+The answer to 'how does electrical meter work' is an electrical meter, also known as a kilowatt-hour meter, is a device that measures the amount of electrical energy consumed by a home or business.
+It works by recording the total amount of electrical energy used over time, typically measured in kilowatt-hours (kWh).
+The meter is connected to the main electrical panel and tracks the flow of electricity through the wires, allowing the utility company to accurately bill the customer for their energy usage.

 Step-by-Step Guide